hellerve/ptolemy/done.md

 embodies a bit of that minimalism that usually gets lost very quickly when iterating on an idea.

+* [APROL—A Hybrid Language](http://www.cs.trinity.edu/~jhowland/aprol.paper.pdf) b y**Dennis Holmes & John E. Howland** (1993)

+I was sent this paper by a friend after showing them [april](https://github.com/phantomics/april), a similar-seeming project.
+After an examination of both systems it became clear, however, that their goals and design decisions are very different.
+Personally I prefer april’s solution of having a library to interface with APL/J/K within Lisp, but I understand why a different design might lead to a more powerful, well-integrated system.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)